zcysxy/edav-garden/src/site/notes/D3 Transition.md

     - Run simultaneous transitions on **different** selections
     - Run sequential transitions on the same selection in **one chain**
     - Transition from *something* to *something*
-        - The attributes being transitioned should have a initial value before the transition
+        - The attributes being transitioned should have an initial value before the transition
 - **DO NOT**
     - Do not run two transitions on the same selection at the same time
         - i.e., in two statements/chains